-If you are planning on inoculating logs this spring, the following tips can help answer some questions you may have, plus, we share our newest research results concerning cutting and aging wood for shiitake logs.
-It's never too early to be thinking about mushroom wood!
+If you are planning on inoculating logs this spring, the following tips can help answer some questions you may have.
+Plus, research results concerning cutting and aging wood for shiitake logs.
+It's never too early to be thinking about cutting wood for mushroom logs!

 Start with the best quality logs whenever possible.
 Most experienced growers know that the quality of the fresh cut log is crucial to spawn run success and mushroom yield, and it starts with the log as it is cut from the tree.
-We all know the importance of cutting healthy, living wood.
+We all know the importance of cutting healthy, living wood in its dormancy.
 If you are cutting softer hardwoods such as Silver or Red Maple, select stems that have thicker, rougher bark.
 Logs with thicker bark will have a longer, more productive life.

 Protect your logs if you wait to inoculate.
 There are caveats to longer rest times.
 Below is a list of risks and how to manage them:

-Logs awaiting inoculation are dead stacked on limb wood rails to minimize soil contact.
+5. Logs awaiting inoculation should be dead stacked on limb wood rails to minimize soil contact (see photo above).

-Contamination: If logs are cut into lengths prior to curing, store them off the ground, elevated slightly by rails or a pallet to avoid soil contact.
-Avoid consistently wet bark by tarping logs as they rest if you have weeks of continuous rainy weather.
+6. Avoiding Contamination: If logs are cut into lengths prior to curing, store them off the ground, elevated slightly by rails or a pallet to avoid soil contact.
+Avoid consistently wet bark by trapping logs as they rest if you have weeks of continuous rainy weather.

 We wish you a spring season with mushroom-loaded Shiitake logs!